-Fitted is an app for users to keep track of their fitness goals, motivate them to exercise & stay healthy, as well as providing fitness training & trainers for them to help reach their fitness goals.
+Fitted is a web app for users to keep track of their fitness goals, motivate them to exercise & stay healthy, as well as providing fitness training & trainers for them to help reach their fitness goals.

 This project was chosen with the interest of fitness & exercise.
 I have an understanding of what people are looking for & what kind of eye they have when it comes to a fitness app & using one.
 I know that not so many of the fitness apps are usually very modern & clean looking & some of them aren’t very easy to use either, so I want to improve this design.